5 Dealing with messy data

 str(weather_jan)

 The rows in rev_jan correspond one-to-one to the rows in weather_jan, with both tables being sorted in exactly the same way.
-We could therefore bind their columns, i.e. add the columns of weather_jan to rev_jan.
+We could therefore bind their columns, i.e., add the columns of weather_jan to rev_jan.

 rev_jan and rev_feb contain the same columns.
-We could therefore bind their rows, i.e. add the rows of rev_feb to rev_jan.
+We could therefore bind their rows, i.e., add the rows of rev_feb to rev_jan.
 To perform these operations, we can use either base R or dplyr:

 With base R:

-# Join columns of datasets that
+# Join columns of datasets that have the same rows:

 cbind(rev_jan, weather_jan)

-# Join rows of datasets that have
+# Join rows of datasets that have the same columns:

 rbind(rev_jan, rev_feb)